- What is Human Resource Management (HRM)?

 Internal Sources of Recruitment

 Internal source of recruitment refers to the practice of filling job vacancies within an organization by considering existing employees for the position.
-It involves identifying and promoting suitable candidates from within the company, such as through internal job postings, employee referrals, or talent management programs.
+It involves identifying and promoting suitable candidates from within the company.

 Types of Internal Sources of Recruitment